xueruz/xueruz.github.io/_pages/about.md

 Currently, I am taking classes in Medical Imaging and Remote Sensing (analyzing satellite imagery), where I hone my image processing skills.
 On the side, I grade work for the undergraduate Circuit Analysis class that Professor Koo teaches.

 My main research interest is in **Analog Radio Frequency Design**.
 I wish to pursue a PhD to delve deeper into this field and accomplish meaningful research in academia.
-I have goals of eventually becoming a professor.
+I have goals that include eventually becoming a professor.

 ## Recent News 🎉
 I finished my second summer at Persistent Systems, LLC in NYC, where I worked with engineers in the lab to characterize the power supply of prototype main boards, debug voltage rail issues, write automation scripts, design and run testing matrices among a handful of things.